Powell Geographic Expedition of 1869

-Powell retraced part of the 1869 route on a second expedition in the winter of 1871–72.
-In 1875, he published a classic account of the first expedition (interspersed with elements from the second) called Report on the Exploration of the Colorado River of the West and Its Tributaries, which was revised and reissued in 1895 as The Exploration of the Colorado River and Its Canyons.
+Powell retraced part of the 1869 route on a second expedition in the winter of 1871–1872.
+In 1875, he published a written account of the first expedition (interspersed with elements from the second) called Report on the Exploration of the Colorado River of the West and Its Tributaries, which was revised and reissued in 1895 as The Exploration of the Colorado River and Its Canyons and has since been hailed as a classic of American exploration literature.